 Lorne Bromelite reagent is a ready to use liquid preparation of stabilised Bromelain.
 The reagent is standardised by serological methods for use in blood group antibody investigations.
+The reagent does not contain or consist of CMR substances, or endocrine disrupting substances or that could result in sensitisation or an allergic reaction by the user.
 The reagent is supplied at optimal dilution for use with all the recommended techniques stated below without need for further dilution or addition.
 For lot reference number and expiry date see Vail Label.